na-na-hi/renget/archive/how2playba.md

 The first thing you want to do is join a club.
 The second thing is borrowing the strongest unit for the raid.
 Congrats you just beat the raid.

 Read up on what the boss does and how to tackle it with [the raid guide.](https://docs.google.com/document/u/0/d/1bvYGwIh-9o-2JQ4Q2MQXtsL0peiCPrRuw0l3HQmTrZ0)
 Alternatively look up some clears or guides on YouTube.
+E.g. "Blue Archive Binah Guide".

 Up to HC you can borrow someone's hypercarry who can beat the raid by herself, just build a decent supporting team around her.
 Don't try EX without a mock battle if ur below the recommended level.